 Osaka may be the home of Japan’s street food, but Tokyo is home to its fine dining; it has the world’s most Michelin-starred restaurants with 230 restaurants owning one star or more.
 The 5* Capitol Hotel has got a small collection of great restaurants, one of which – Origami – is where Shinzo Abe (Japan’s Prime Minister) goes for his lunch.
 And if it’s good enough for Abe, it’s good enough for you.

 Palace Hotel Tokyo is one of the finest in the city and is located opposite the Imperial Palace gardens.
 Their amazing restaurant Wadakura features kaiseki, which is a traditional multi-course dining experience that’s both delicious and beautiful in presentation.
 Couple this with incredible street views (think New York’s Madison Avenue) and you’re in for one hell of a dining experience.
-As a special treat for tourists in the lead up to 2020, the Palace Hotel Tokyo is also now arranging bespoke services such as Olympic-themed city tours with former Olympian swimmers, cyclists and runners.
+As a special treat for tourists in the lead up to 2020, the Palace Hotel Tokyo is also now arranging bespoke services such as unique running, cycling and kayaking city tours and private swimming sessions with a former Olympian.
 This is a brilliant and unique way to see the city.

 If you prefer the traditional method of sightseeing with a tour guide, then contact trueluxury.travel.

 Or, if you’d prefer to laze the afternoon away in a high-end club lounge with a glass of champagne and some unmissable views of the city opposite Tokyo Tower (and quite frankly who wouldn’t?), then look no further than The Prince Park Tower Tokyo.